Obstetrics & Gynecology Subinternship

 - Efficiently prepare and accept sign-outs for the patients on their service.Write organized and informative H & P's, admit orders and daily progress notes.

 Find comprehensive Obstetrics-Gynecology Subinternship Goals and Objectives.

 Service assignment and materials will be emailed prior to the rotation start, which will include the location to report on your first day.
-Medical Student Coordinator Mallori Kelley will be in contact with you to review passwords, computer access, pagers, etc. You will receive a formal orientation from Janelle Bolden, MD, the Clerkship Director, on the first or second day of the rotation.
+Medical student coordinator Jamillah Collins will be in contact with you to review passwords, computer access, pagers, etc. You will receive a formal orientation from Janelle Bolden, MD, the clerkship director, on the first or second day of the rotation.